monzee/shiv/README.md

 # Shiv
-Constructor injection for fragments and view models using dagger2.
+Constructor injection for fragments and view models using dagger2 with minimal boilerplate.

 ## Requirements and assumptions
-- dagger2
+- dagger2 in your build dependencies
-- constructor injection exclusively
+- constructor injection only (may change in the future)
 - using `androidx.*` packages
-- using `androidx.navigation` system
+- all view models are owned by the activity and thus shared by every fragment

 ## Usage
 The following code examples are simplified in order to highlight the important parts of the process.
 Please see the demo module to see how the components typically look like in actual projects.
+All generated code are in java7, so kotlin or d8 is not required.

 1. Define the classes to be injected.
-It's alright to keep the constructor empty.
-   This step is done in order to trigger the module code generation.
-Hit `Ctrl-F9` in order to do so.
+This step is done first in order to trigger the module code generation.
+You can fill in the dpendencies later.
+Hit `Ctrl-F9` to build the project.

     ```kotlin
     class LoginFragment @Inject constructor() : Fragment(R.layout.fragment_login)